What Are Your Appeal Options?

 In most circumstances, a criminal defendant is the party filing an appeal.

 The majority of appeals challenge guilty verdicts after trial, adverse motions rulings by a trial judge and the reasonableness of sentences imposed.
-There are various other grounds for filing an appeal, but these are the main bases.
+There are various other grounds for filing an appeal, but these are the main bases or reasons to file an appeal.

 When Is the Appeal Filed?

-Both the defendant and the government may file for interlocutory appeal.
-Appeals filed after a case concludes are by defendants aggrieved from a trial court decision, normally for being found guilty after trial.
+Appeals filed after a case concludes are by defendants aggrieved from a trial court decision, normally for being found guilty after trial

-A defendant who loses at trial may appeal the guilty verdict claiming that harmful errors occurred at trial that adversely affected his constitutional trial rights such as to effective assistance of counsel or to a fair trial.
+A defendant who loses at trial may appeal the guilty verdict by claiming that harmful errors occurred during trial that adversely impacted his constitutional right to effective assistance of counsel or to a fair trial.

 If a defendant wins his case by acquittal or a finding of not guilty after trial, there is no right to or grounds for an appeal.
 The government also cannot appeal a defendant’s acquittal or finding of not guilty.

-When an appeal is first filed, the appealing party files a document with the court known as an appellate brief.
+When an appeal is first filed, the appealing party (appellant) files a document with the court known as an appellate brief.
+Appellant’s brief outlines the legal grounds and arguments in support of why relief should be allowed on appeal.

-The responding or defending party then files a reply brief.
-The appealing party is given the last word with the option to file a response.
+The responding or defending party (appellee) then files its brief, typically in response to the claims and arguments raised in the appellant’s brief.
+The appealing party is then given the last word with the option to file a response called the reply brief.
+Each jurisdiction has its own rules regarding written submissions.

-Thereafter, once the appeals court has had an opportunity to review the parties’ written submissions, the case may be scheduled for oral argument.
+Once the appeals court has had an opportunity to review the parties’ written submissions, the case may be scheduled for oral argument.
+Each jurisdiction has its own rules regarding the length and manner of oral arguments.

 The panel may consist of between three and nine appellate judges.
 The number of judges siting on the panel varies by court and jurisdiction (state, federal or military) where the appeal is filed.
-These judges first review the parties’ written briefs.
+These judges first review the parties’ written briefs and then hear oral arguments.

-Thereafter, the parties appear before the appellate panel to argue the points contained in their written submissions.
-The parties are afforded a limited amount of time for argument.
-During argument, the lawyers for the parties make oral remarks and presentations, as well as respond to and answer questions posed to them by the appellate judges sitting on the panel.
+Regarding oral arguments, the parties appear before the appellate panel to argue the points of law contained in their written submissions.
+The parties are afforded a limited amount of time for argument, which varies by court and jurisdiction.
+During oral argument, the lawyers for the parties make oral remarks and presentations, as well as respond to or answer questions posed to them by the appellate judges sitting on the panel.

 After oral arguments conclude, the appellate court later issues a written decision known as a legal opinion, regarding the appeal.
 These opinions may be published or unpublished.

-Published appeals become part of the large body of law known as case law, which becomes the law of the land.
+Published appellate decisions become part of the large body of law known as case law, which becomes the law of the land.
 This means they become controlling and binding on lower courts within the jurisdiction.

 Unpublished appellate decisions have no binding effect, but can be used as persuasive authority in other cases.
-If a party is dissatisfied with the decision on appeal, they may file for further appellate relief to a higher appellate court within the jurisdiction where such higher authority exists.
+If a party is dissatisfied with the decision on appeal, it may file for further appellate relief to a higher appellate court within the jurisdiction, where such a higher authority exists.
 Some jurisdictions have various levels of appeals courts thereby permitting further requests for appellate relief to a higher authority.

 A direct appeal challenges either a criminal conviction or a sentence for a defendant who either pleaded guilty or was found guilty after trial.